BitEU/LiveLedger/README.md

 - [ ] Search and replace
 - [ ] Sorting and filtering
 - [ ] Print preview and printing
+- [ ] Support named ranges
+- [ ] Add a configuration ini file for program defaults
+- [ ] Freeze row 1 or column a while scrolling
+- [ ] Auto save every 3 minutes
+- [ ] Implement a better help system in TUI format

 ## Contributing